apache/sedona/docs/tutorial/raster.md

 Starting from `v1.1.0`, Sedona SQL supports raster data sources and raster operators in DataFrame and SQL.
 Raster support is available in all Sedona language bindings including ==Scala, Java, Python and R==.

-Starting from `v1.5.0`, Sedona SQL has added many functions that support raster manipulation in DataFrame and SQL.
-These functions availability extends in all Sedona Language bindings,  ==Scala, Java, Python and R==.

 This page outlines the steps to manage raster data using SedonaSQL.

-SedonaSQL supports SQL/MM Part3 Spatial SQL Standard.
-It includes four kinds of SQL operators as follows.
-All these operators can be directly called through:

 === "Scala"